ASU’s entrepreneurial ecosystem gives rise to smart devices that improve our health, security and well-being.

 These are just a few of the novel products and services that ASU faculty, students and staff are creating, with many more on the horizon.
 Do you have a big idea for a new product or service?
 The following resources at ASU can help you:

 Skysong Innovations is ASU’s exclusive technology transfer and intellectual property management organization.
-Skysong Innovations can help you protect your IP, apply for a patent, assess whether your invention has market potential and connect with companies who may want to license your technology.
+Skysong Innovations can help you protect your IP, apply for a patent, assess your invention's market potential and connect with companies who want to license your technology.